This article is part of “Everything You Need to Know to Start Baking Awesome Bread Using a Bread Maker.”

-During kneading cycle open machine and use a rubber spatula to push flour off sides of the pan.
+During the kneading cycle, open the machine and use a rubber spatula to push flour off the pan’s sides.

 Heavy, dense and thick texture

-- Too much flour – Measure accurately, leveling off the measuring cup or try using less flour (a tsp. at a time)
+- Too much flour – Measure accurately, levelling off the measuring cup or try using less flour (a tsp. at a time)